New Here? Got some questions?

-Beginning Sunday, June 2, we are moving to a summer Sunday schedule.
-We will have one Sunday morning worship services at 10:00am.
+Beginning Sunday, August 4, we are beginning a new Sunday schedule.
+We will have Coffee & Connection in the Fellowship Hall at 10am and one Sunday morning worship services at 10:30am.
 Nursery, Toddlers, and Children's Church are available during the service.
-Sunday School Communities (something for every age) will be on summer hiatus.
-A time of fellowship and refreshments takes place before and after the service with Coffee & Connection in the Fellowship Hall.
+Sunday Discipling Community options (including Sunday School for children and teens) will be at 9am.

 What’s happening the rest of the week?